-Best suspension trainers
+Best suspension trainers to buy right now

 This all-in-one package is designed get even complete suspension training newbies into the swing of it, with the excellent TRX workout guide acting as detailed bedtime reading in order to get the most out of each session.